 Apple 27-inch iMac with Retina 5K display review: My god, it's full of pixels

-Apple's king-sized iMac gets an upgraded 5K display and Intel Skylake hardware – it's still the best all-in-one PC by a long stretch
+Apple's largest iMac gets an upgraded Retina 5K display and faster hardware – it remains the best all-in-one PC by far

 There are no two ways about it, the iMac’s Retina 5K display has a lot of pixels.
 Let’s do the maths: the 5,120 x 2,880 resolution means that there are 14.7 million of the things.
 Enough that, if you counted every single one, at a rate of one per second, it would take you 170 days non-stop.

-But, there’s really only one thing you need to know about the 27-inch iMac with Retina 5K display – it’s the best-looking all-in-one computer ever made, both in terms of its design and its display.
+But, there’s really only one thing you need to know about the 27-inch iMac with Retina 5K display – it is, quite categorically, the best-looking all-in-one computer ever made, both in terms of its design and its display.
 And here's why.

 Apple 27-inch iMac with Retina 5K display: Design